 9 Things You Shouldn't Do When You're In Debt

 When you’re in debt, certain habits will only make it harder to pay off your debt for good.
 Or worse, these things could drive you deeper into debt.
-If you’re not making progress paying off you debt, one (or more) of these things could be the reason why.
-This list of things you shouldn't do when you're in debt to know which habits you must avoid.
+If you’re not making progress paying off you debt, exploring your current financial habits could explain why.

-Unless you’re taking advantage of a zero percent balance transfer promotion, don’t open any new credit cards while you’re trying to get out of debt.
-Another credit line means another minimum payment to factor in every month.
-Not only that, increasing your credit cards makes it tougher to reduce your overall debt.
+Unless you’re taking advantage of a zero percent balance transfer promotion to consolidate high interest rate balances, don’t open any new credit cards while you’re trying to get out of debt.
+Another credit card means another minimum payment to factor in every month.
+Not only that, increasing your number of credit cards and credit card balances makes it tougher to reduce your overall debt.
 Save any new credit card applications for after you've paid off debt.

-Otherwise, making the minimum payment is the worst thing you can do while you’re in debt.
+Making the minimum payment is the one of the worst thing you can do while you’re in debt, second only to skipping payments all together.
 You'll have to pay much more than the minimum to finally pay off all your credit cards.

 Sometimes the stress of being in debt can make it hard to spend wisely.
 However, this is also one of the most important times to pay careful attention to how you’re spending money.
 Every dollar you waste on something unimportant is a dollar that could have been used to reduce your debt.
 Use a budget to plan your spending and track your expenses to catch places that you’re spending money unnecessarily.

 6. Skip Saving

 You may think you can’t afford to save money if you’re in debt, but you honestly can’t afford not to save money if you’re in debt.
 Having access to savings keeps you from having to go deeper in debt to cover an unexpected expense like a car repair or major medical bill.
 Just like you need to pay both your mortgage and your electric bill each month, you need to put money towards debt and savings.

 7. Pay a Debt Relief Company Without Researching